 After the AAA teams are complete, we will use the tryout scores to form AA teams and so on, if applicable.
 A minimum number of players must be registered to create multiple traveling teams.
 For example, there needs to be a minimum of 22 players registered for competitive in order to create 2 traveling teams.
 All players not selected to a traveling team are automatically put on a recreational (Quad City League) roster.

 **Coaching selection: Everyone is encouraged to apply for a head coaching position at all levels.
 We require a background check and concussion training for all coaches.

-Potential 9u-14u traveling team coaches for 2020 must register as a coach no later than 3/3/20.
+Potential 9u-14u traveling team coaches must register as a coach no later than the Sunday prior to evaluations.
 Coaching registration can be found under the registration tab.
 If deemed necessary by the board, each potential new head coach for a 9u-14u traveling team (AAA/AA) will be required to interview with the Head High School Baseball coach and his staff.
 If you have coached in prior years, you do not have to interview.
 Following the interviews, the High School coach will make a recommendation to the Monticello Baseball executive board as to who should be the head coach for each traveling team.
 The entire board of directors will then vote on whether to approve this recommendation.
 Interviews for traveling team head coaches will be conducted the beginning of March and coaches will be selected shortly after.
 Please visit the website for updated information regarding coaching interviews.

 The MBA does not sponsor or organize Fall Baseball teams.
 It is done through the Gopher State Baseball (MYAS) organization both as a team or individually.
 Our organization will support individuals within our program with information, assistance, and the use of equipment.
 Even if you are not a current coach, but are interested in forming a team, we will assist you in what needs to be done to put together a team.